 The 10-minute duration means that you can easily use this to ascend cliffs or tall walls, or raise targets high enough into the air that you might not be able to see them.
 In 10 minutes you can raise the target 2,000 feet.

 Levitate’s big challenges are its Action economy, Concentration, and that it allows a Constitution save.
 In combat, spending an Action to raise the target an additional 20 feet into the air is rarely worth the Action cost, though enemies using ranged weapons might be forced to suffer Disadvantage on their attacks if you can put them at long range.
-Concentration is manageable, and even if your Concentration breaks the target still falls and takes damage.
-Constitution saves are more of a problem since Constitution saves are frequently high, and enemies with relatively poor Constitutution save bonuses tend to be spellcasters or other creatures well-equipped to fight at range.
+Constitution saves are more of a problem since Constitution saves are frequently high, and enemies with relatively poor Constitution save bonuses tend to be spellcasters or other creatures well-equipped to fight at range.

 - PHB: While certainly a fine spell, Magic Weapon monopolizes your Concentration for an hour at a time, and you can get the same effect from the Enhance Weapon Infusion.